mihai-satmarean/query-gitlab-issues/README.md

 This is a GPTScript tool that uses the GitHub API to search for issues and pull requests across GitHub.

+Set your GitHub access token to the `GPTSCRIPT_GITHUB_TOKEN` environment variable in order to use this tool.
+If the variable is not set, the tool will attempt to make unauthenticated API requests.

 ## Example

 ```yaml